danyalzia/CIrrlicht/README.md

 Details
 -------

-CIrrlicht is the C Bindings for Irrlicht Engine which makes it possible to use Irrlicht Engine from C. The original intention of this software is to make Irrlicht cross-language by making it easy to make bindings for those languages that directly supports C but not C++ such as D, Haskell, Swift, Lua, Python etc.
+CIrrlicht is the C Bindings for Irrlicht Engine which makes it possible to use Irrlicht Engine from C. The original intention of this software is to make Irrlicht cross-language by making it easy to make bindings for those languages that directly support C but not C++ such as D, Haskell, Swift, Lua, Python etc.

 Installation
 ------------